-They also explain that there are some dough types out there which are much too sticky or loose for mixing or kneading by hand.
+They also explain that some dough types out there are much too sticky or loose for mixing or kneading by hand.
 Typically, brioche, ciabatta, or focaccia bread are made from these types of dough.

-These knives are for more experienced bakers, or for those who perhaps want to give their loaves that professional “ear” design on the top that make them easier to hold (and makes the bread look prettier too).
+These knives are for more experienced bakers or for those who perhaps want to give their loaves that professional “ear” design on the top that makes them easier to hold (and makes the bread look prettier too).

 Lames (or grignettes in French) are used to score your dough, meaning you slash at it to control the direction the dough expands as it is baking.
-It is much easier to score with these blades than with regular kitchen knives, because of how thin and curved they are.
+It is much easier to score with these blades than with regular kitchen knives because they are thin and curved.

-The hosts of The Great British Baking Show attest to how especially easy it is to use the Adour Lame-brand Bread Scoring Blade, which can be found at souschef.co.uk.
+The Great British Baking Show hosts attest to how especially easy it is to use the Adour Lame-brand Bread Scoring Blade, which can be found at souschef.co.uk

 These baskets are used to help shape circular loaves, giving them that professional swirl pattern on the top of your bread.

 You would typically put your dough in here in its proofing (or final rising) stage before baking.

 It even comes with a plastic dough scraper and a cloth liner for the basket, so you can also make smooth loaves instead of the indented look the basket alone will provide.

 Sourdough Starter Storage Jar

 As the name might suggest, this is a jar that will store your sourdough starter kit, which is a combination of flour and water left to ferment and create the yeast that will then be used to make sourdough bread.